microsoft/WhatTheHack/047-TrafficControlWithDapr/README.md

 - Bindings
 - Secrets managementasdfasdfasdfasdfasdfsdfasdfasdfasdf
 sdfasdfasdfasdf
 As Dapr can run on a variety of hosts, you'll start by running Dapr in self-hosted mode onasdfasdfasdfasdf asdfasdfyour computer.
-Then, you'll deploy thefsfdg Dapr application to run in Azure Kubernetes Service.
+Then, you'll deploy thefsfdg asdfDapr application to run in Azure Kubernetes Service.

 ## Learning Objectives